What to Know:

 On May 13, Kelp DAO and Aave announced the completion of the first tranche for the replacement of rsETH tokens by Aave into the LayerZero OFT Adapter on the Ethereum mainnet network.
 By doing this, the platform has restored the bridging service, which allows users to transact rsETH between the main network and Layer 2 networks.

 Kelp announced that rsETH contracts will also be unpaused for withdrawals within the next 24 hours.
 After this, the platform is also planning to open deposits in the next 48 hours.
 Users will also be able to get staking rewards that have been generated during the pause period.
-The remaining batch will be transferred gradually in the next two weeks from the Aave Recovery Guardian, along with the Kelp.
+The remaining funds will be transferred gradually over the next two weeks from the Aave Recovery Guardian, along with the Kelp.
 This transfer will slowly refill the bad debt.

 In order to resolve the issues of bad debt, Kelp DAO and Aave are working closely with other DeFi platforms.
 Aave is playing a major role in this recovery effort.

-Aave has burned the hacker’s rsETH holdings on the Arbitrum network in order to avoid additional tokens.
+Aave has burned the hacker’s rsETH holdings on the Arbitrum network to avoid additional tokens.
 The lending platform is also using its Recovery Guardian multisignature wallet to send replacement tokens.

-It has also launched a new project called DeFi United to complete a structured two-week refill process.
+Aave has also launched a new project called DeFi United to complete a structured two-week refill process.

 In order to prevent such cyber attacks in the future, Kelp has implemented security measures.
 The new updates require approval from 4 independent attestors instead of just 1, which was the main reason behind this cyber attack.
 At the same time, the block confirmation has also increased from 42 to 64.